The Buddhist Wallpaper Collection: Free To Download!

 Most of these kids are victims of things such as extreme poverty and the AIDS virus rather than the Khmer Rouge, but it is all indirectly connected.
 While we hung out with some of the older kids, I did some much needed maintenance on the computers.
 Two were a write off and kept electrocuting me, but the third could be sorted out.

 I want to help these little ones in my own way.
 The state of their computers are atrocious.
-I spent a few hours doing what I could with them, but they are basically a write off.
+I spent a few hours doing what I could with them, but they are basically an electronic write off.
 I am going to buy them some Linux netbooks and send them as a gift and I need your help in doing so.

 If you download these wallpapers, if you distribute them and if you like them please consider a donation to the fund I am setting up.
 This is perfectly voluntary.
 The downloads contain no locks or watermarks.
 Only high quality wallpapers.
 But I ask you again to help me help these children live a better life.